Devlander-Software/hooks/README.md

 </a>

-# Devlander React Hooks Collection
+# Devlander React Native Hooks Collection

 ## Introduction

-The Devlander React Hooks Collection is a comprehensive library of React and React Native hooks, designed for seamless integration and addressing common development challenges.
+The Devlander React Native Hooks Collection is a comprehensive library of React Native hooks, designed for seamless integration and addressing common development challenges.
 This collection streamlines your development process, offering versatile, cross-platform solutions for a variety of use cases.

 ## Featured Hooks